 One of the best times to go riding is in the summer; bright sunshine, warm weather and long hours of daylight make any ride even more fun.
 And the prospect of a ride to the seaside for fish and chips is, frankly, one that few can resist.
-However, just like riding in winter, choosing the right kit can make the difference between enjoying every moment and it feeling like a chore.
+However, just like riding in winter, choosing the right summer motorcycle gear can make the difference between enjoying every moment and it feeling like a chore.

 While your year-round textile kit will work well into the summer, you may find that however breathable the membrane, however large the vents, and however removable the thermal liner, they are still a little cumbersome and restrictive for a ride in the height of summer.
 So you may want to consider something a bit more lightweight, a bit cooler, a bit more appropriate to the conditions.